dominikviererbe/HashValueFormatValidationPerformance/README.md

 ## Measurements

+⚠️ WARNING: The current Benchmark results may be inaccurate.
+Because of key learning i recently made in C# Benchmarking.
+I will rework the code and will publish the results in a few weeks.
+(This Statement is from 27.02.2020)

 ### What is a valid hash value?

 A valid hash value is described by the following regular expressions ([PCRE syntax](https://www.pcre.org/current/doc/html/pcre2syntax.html)):